Recently updated on February 15th, 2023 at 07:51 am

 Pregnancy analysis includes hCG levels, so a blighted ovum can proceed to result in positive test outcomes before the membranes are passed.

 What are its causes?

 This situation is not caused by anything before your pregnancy the exact cause of chromosomal abnormalities occurring within the implanted egg.
-This may be the outcome of poor-quality eggs, sperms or genetics.
+This may be the outcome of poor-quality eggs, sperm, or genetics.
 The blighted ovum can be connected to malformations within chromosome 9.
 If you have continually blighted ovum pregnancies then you should consult your medical practitioner regarding a chromosomal analysis of your fetus.

 A blighted ovum can take place so early that it continues unrecognized.
-However many ladies who experience an analysis of this disease continue to have a successful healthy pregnancy.
+However many ladies who experience an analysis of this disease continue to have a successful healthy pregnancies.
 It’s not obvious if damaged ovum happens most typically in the 1st time pregnancies or if they sometimes happen more than once.
 Most women who experience blighted ovum continue to have successful gestation and healthy child.